Sonograms - Each of our three locations has a sonographer onsite: Riverhead, Southampton, and Hampton Bays.

 Ultrasound - We perform both obstetrical and gynecological sonograms in our offices.
 A sonogram is a quick and painless test.
 A picture is actually created on a TV-like screen by means of an ultrasonic scanner.
 This scanner or probe (vaginal or abdominal) sends out sound waves which create different echoes as they encounter different types and densities of tissues.
 These various echoes are then reproduced on a TV screen in various shades of gray; this is known as a sonogram.

-Performed by - Sonograms in our offices are either performed by one of our doctors or by Carolyn Caruso, BS, RDMS, and Jackie Troisi, RDMS our registered ultrasound technicians.
+Performed by - Sonograms in our offices are either performed by one of our doctors or by Carolyn Caruso, BS, RDMS, Ashley Bofinger, RDMS, and Brianna King, RDMS our registered ultrasound technicians.

 Accreditation - Our practice became accredited in 2003 by the American Institute of Ultrasound in Medicine (AIUM).